ethereum/ethereum-org-website/src/content/developers/docs/blocks/index.md

 ## Block time {#block-time}

-Block time defines the time it takes to mine a block.
-It can be further categorized into expected block time and average block time.
-For different cryptocurrencies, block time also differs.
-In ethereum, it is between 10 to 19 seconds.
-The expected block time is set as a constant value to prevent miners from impacting the security of the network by adding more computational power.
-The average block time is evaluated after each block in ethereum.
-Comparing it with expected block time, if it is larger, difficulty will be decreased.
-If smaller, it will be increased.
-That's the core design principle behind block time.
-Going deeper, you can search more on level of difficulty in ethereum and difficulty bomb.
+Block time refers to the time it takes to mine a new block.
+In Ethereum, the average block time is between 10 to 19 seconds, and is evaluated after each block.
+The expected block time is set as a constant at the protocol level, and is used to protect security of the network when more computational power is added by the miners.
+The average block time is compared with the expected block time, and if the average block time is higher, then the difficulty is decreased in the block header.
+If the average block time is smaller, then the difficulty in the block header will be increased.

 ## Block size {#block-size}